Stacey Balaam: University of West Georgia

 In March 2017, she became head coach for the West Georgia Wolves.
 Over six seasons, she led the Wolves to 40 victories, including their first Gulf South Conference Tournament final appearance in 2021.
 The 2020 season was impacted by COVID-19, and Balaam departed in early 2023 to join a Division I program.

 Vanderbilt University

 In February 2023, Balaam joined the Vanderbilt Commodores as assistant coach under Darren Ambrose.
 She was promoted to associate head coach in February 2025.
 During her tenure, Vanderbilt scored 45 goals in a season—tied for 10th-most in program history—and reached the NCAA Sweet 16 in 2023.

 Sporting JAX

+2025–26

 On 2 April 2025, Balaam was appointed the first head coach of Sporting JAX’s women’s USL Super League team.

+Sporting JAX earned its first-ever competitive victory on 30 August 2025, when the team defeated the defending champion Tampa Bay Sun FC 3–2 in their second-ever match.

+On 22 November, Sporting JAX earned its first-ever home win, a 2–0 victory over Fort Lauderdale United FC at Hodges Stadium on the campus of the University of North Florida (UNF).
+Prior to that match, the team had recorded one home friendly win and four away victories.

+At the midway point of Sporting JAX’s inaugural season, the club occupied first place in the league standings, posting a record of seven wins, three losses, and four draws.

+For her coaching efforts in December 2025, Balaam was named USL Super League Coach of the Month.
+The team went 2–0–1 and took the lead in the league standings over Lexington SC.
+She was subsequently named Coach of the Month for February 2026, following the midseason break.

+In May 2026, she led the team to the USL Super League playoff semifinals, where they fell to Carolina Ascent FC 1–0.
+Following the conclusion of the USL Super League's regular season, Balaam was chosen as the league's Coach of the Year.
+She won 78% of the vote with the other four nominees tying for second with 6%, respectively.

+2026

+Balaam was named USL Super League Coach of the Month for August 2026 for leading Sporting JAX to a 3–0–0 start.
+She also led them to their first comeback victory in squad history when they beat Tampa Bay Sun FC 3–2 on 22 August 2026.